CravateRouge/CravateRouge.github.io/content/en/_index.md

     id: services
     content:
       title: Services
-      text: Build your security maturity 🧱
+      text: 🧱 Build your security maturity 🧱
       items:
         - name: Protect
           icon: lock-closed
           description: Harden your systems by adding measures adapted to your infrastructure
         - name: Audit
           icon: bolt
-          description: Test your security with pentests to see if it can resist to malicious actors!
+          description: Test your security with pentests to see if it can resist to threat actors!
+        - name: Training
+          icon: academic-cap
+          description: Cybersecurity will have no secrets for you!
         - name: Investigate
           icon: magnifying-glass
           description: Conduct a post-attack investigation to understand what happened
+        - name: Softwares
+          icon: beaker
+          description: Get protection, detection and audit tools tailored to your needs
   - block: cta-image-paragraph
     id: services-details
     content: